bitsofcotton/NAND/README.md

 * * * restrict inputs.
 * * State\[Int states\]
 * * * Status class, initialize with json,
-* * * specify status and next status returns function pointer.
+* * * returns next status function pointer on each.

 # General Tips
 If the data is enough, machine learning methods can implement any of the implementation.